 - Speaking of needing a car, first-time visitors to Savannah often want to know about the best day trips in the area.
 Bluffton, SC, is the closest nearby city I'd suggest, and it's about 30 minutes away.
 Hilton Head is an hour away and is a very family-friendly destination.
 Charleston is beautiful, but note that it's about 90-minutes away and you'll probably want to stay overnight if you go.
 Here's a handy bucket list of nearly 40 things to do in Charleston if you do decide to go.
 Many of the nearby islands are beautiful and unique, and well-worth a visit.
 (I could probably write an entirely new ebook about the surrounding Lowcountry and all the things there are to see and do in the area!)
-If you're a history buff, Daufuskie Island and St. Helena Islands are musts!
+If you're a history buff, Daufuskie and Saint Helena Islands are musts!
 The Penn Center on Saint Helena island is a historically significant landmark and was one of the first schools in the country to provide an education for the formerly enslaved.

 - Realize that you won't be able to do and see everything you want during your first trip to Savannah.
 The city is full of so many cultural and historic sites that you'd need weeks to take them all in and properly enjoy each one.
 Once you come to terms with that realization, you can adopt the “slow-vannah” way of life and simply savor each moment of your vacation at a relaxed, Southern pace.